-As stated previously, this approval pertains only to the District's regulations for mobile equipment repair and refinishing.
-The standards and requirements contained in the District's regulations for mobile equipment repair and refinishing are based on the Ozone Transport Commission (OTC).
+As stated previously, this approval pertains only to the District's regulations for consumer products.
+The standards and requirements contained in the District's consumer products rule are based on the Ozone Transport Commission (OTC) model rule.
 The OTC developed control measures into model rules for a number of source categories.
-The OTC mobile equipment repair and refinishing model rule is based on the existing rules developed by the California Air Resources Board, which were analyzed and modified by the OTC workgroup to address VOC reduction needs in the Ozone Transport Region
+The OTC consumer products model rule is based on the existing rules developed by the California Air Resources Board, which were analyzed and modified by the OTC workgroup to address VOC reduction needs in the Ozone Transport Region (OTR).